mne-tools/mne-installers/README.md

    $ conda env create -f environment.yml
    $ conda activate constructor-env
    ```
-2. If you want to build an arm64 (M1) package on a macOS Intel machine, run `source ./tools/setup_m1_crosscompile.sh`.
-3. Run `./tools/build_local.sh`.
+2. Run `./tools/build_local.sh`.
-4. Install the environment for your platform.
+3. Install the environment for your platform.
-5. Test it using the `tests/`.
+4. Test it using the `tests/`.